brunorc93/doceamado/README.md

 # Doce Amado

-web business card for the Doce Amado brand. made with React and deployed in GitHub Pages
+Web business card for the Doce Amado brand.
+Made with React and deployed in GitHub Pages